La Ciudad Blanca: Increased understanding of the region

 Archaeologists have come to realize that societies of what is now referred to as the Isthmo-Colombian Area likely cleared huge areas of land and practiced agriculture.
 Fisher believes the assumed "inhospitable jungle" was probably more like a "tended garden" of numerous crops mingled together around dense housing settlements.
 Fisher's view is consistent with other recent interpretations of indigenous agriculture in southern Central America.

 Indigenous societies of the region built monumental architecture, plazas, and even parallel-sided ballcourts for playing something similar to the Mesoamerican ballgame.
-These societies probably built their houses and large superstructures from perishable materials such as wattle and daub and thatching with foundations of rounded river cobbles rather than the cut stone and rubble used in large buildings of the Mayas Similar construction techniques as used in the Ciudad Blanca area were also reported by the Spanish for the Nahua speaking Nicaroa communities in Nicaragua, too.
+These societies probably built their houses and large superstructures from perishable materials such as wattle and daub and thatching with foundations of rounded river cobbles, rather than the cut stone and rubble used in large buildings of the Maya civilization.
+Similar construction techniques as used in the Ciudad Blanca area were also reported by the Spanish for the Nahua speaking Nicarao communities in Nicaragua.
 To date, the most extensive archaeological survey of the Department of Gracias a Dios was conducted by Begley, who documented dozens of sites with significant architectural remains.
-According to Begley, the region's culture was influenced by both the Maya and Nahuat people but the principal pre-Columbian population appears to have been the ancestors of the Pech, a Chibchan-speaking people.
+According to Begley, the region was subject to cultural influence from both the Maya and Nahua, but the principal pre-Columbian population appears to have been the ancestors of the Pech, a Chibchan-speaking people.